sara-sabr/ContiniousChallenge/src/challenges/docker/README.md

 ## Goal Requirements

 1. Your solution must be hosted in GitHub.
-2. To obtain full marks, only the following two commands will be executed:
+2. To obtain full marks, only the following three commands will be executed:

     ```shell
     git clone https://github.com/[org/username]/DockerChallenge.git